-Checklist of potential risk areas of non-compliance of the activity / intervention within the adaptation fund's environmental and social and gender principles initial environmental or social risks present YES / NO Explanation why yes / no and reference to information ADAPTATION FUND PRINCIPLE 1: COMPLIANCE WITH THE Requirement: The proposed activity should be in compliance wi Have all relevant rules, regulations and technical standards been identified?
+Checklist of potential risk areas of non-compliance of the activity / intervention within the adaptation fund's environmental and social and gender principles TES / NO Explanation why yes / no and reference to information ADAPTATION FUND PRINCIPLE 1: COMPLIANCE WITH THE amastic and international law Requirement: The proposed activity should be in compliance with 27.
+Have all relevant rules, regulations and technical standards been identified?
 All relevant rules, regulations and standards have been identified for all proposed project activities.
 Procedures for compliance of key ones initiated.
 Therefore, no potential risk of non-compliance exists.
-This has been fully presented in proposal Part II.E 28.
-Have the procedures to comply, including authorizing offices been identified?
+This has been fully presented in proposal Part II.E Have the procedures to comply, including authorizing offices been identified?
 YES Authorizing offices and approvals required: Ministry of Water and Environment - Environmental Protection Authority Ministry of Agriculture, Irrigation and Fishery-General Administration of Irrigation Local Corporation Water and Sanitation National Water & Resources Authority - NWRA Aden and Lahj Local Authorities Water users' group 29.
 If an ESIA is required by national law for the proposed activity, has this been prepared and approved?
-YES/NO In Yemen, the following mechanism is in place to obtain environmental approval for projects: Screening (list all positive and negative impacts); If the negative impacts are not serious, no need to continue.
+YES/NO In Yemen, the following mechanism is in place to obtain environmental approval for projects: Screening (list all positive and negative impacts): If the negative impacts are not serious, no need to continue.
 Scoping (optional): This step should be based on consultations with the local people and national experts after listing the impacts.
-Impact assessment Develop possible mitigation measures (for the negative impacts) Writing all in an Environmental Impact Assessment (EIA) report Send the EIA report to the MWE and EPA to be approved.
-The ESIA-ESMP has been approved by the Ministry of water and environment ADAPTATION FUND PRINCIPLE 2: ACCESS AND EQUITY: The LSIA-LSWIF has been approved by the willistry of water and environment Requirement: Ensure fair and equitable access to benefits of the e activity 30.
+Develop possible mitigation measures (for the negative impacts) Writing all in an Environmental Impact Assessment (EIA) report Send the EIA report to the MWE and EPA to be approved.
+ADAPTATION FUND PRINCIPLE 2: ACCESS AND EQUITY: The ESIA-ESMP has been approved by the Ministry of water and environment Requirement: Ensure fair and equitable access to benefits of the e activity 30.
 Have all potential beneficiaries and been identified?
 YES All project beneficiaries (i.e. population; groups) have been mapped 31.
 Have rivals, disputants and concerns related to equal access of project beneficiaries been identified and are measures in place to avoid these?
 YES/NO Community consultations and focus groups discussions have been conducted per beneficiary group to identify possible rivals, disputants and concerns related to equal access of project benefits.
 Some concerns were raised regarding: Unequal distribution of irrigated water (to small-holder farmers, women farmers, farmers which have not received support previously and other vulnerable groups) That interventions may take place during the agriculture season, which may hinder irrigation.
 Disruption of gate control mechanism 32.
 Has the process of allocating and distributing benefits equally (fair and impartial access) been described?
 YES In many cases, interventions will benefit all residents of the area equally.
 In cases where project benefits are limited, they will be allocated and distributed equally through a participatory process and through joint decision-making through the involvement of water user associations, social/community organizations and women and youth groups.
-ADAPTATION FUND PRINCIPLE 3: VULNERABLE AND MARGINALIZED GROUPS: Requirement: Avoid imposing any disproportionate adverse impacts on marginalized and vulnerable groups including children, women and girls, the elderly, indigenous people, tribal groups, displaced people, refugees, people living with disabilities, and people living with HIV/AIDS.
+ADAPTATION FUND PRINCIPLE 3: VULNERABLE AND MARGINALIZED GROUPS: Requirement: Avoid imposing any disproportionate adverse impacts on marginalized and vulnerable groups including children, women and girls, the elderly, indigenous people, tribal groups, displaced people, refugees, 33.
 Have all potential beneficiaries, including marginalized and vulnerable groups been identified?
 YES All project beneficiaries (i.e. population; groups) have been mapped 34.
 Have the characteristics of the marginalized or vulnerable groups been described?
 YES Desk research, expert consultations and community consultations and focus group discussions have been conducted (see proposal Part II.H) to identify possible risks / adverse impacts of project activities on marginalized and vulnerable beneficiary groups (i.e. specific needs, limitations, constraints and concerns of groups).